christianityorigins/website/blog/_posts/2016-05-01-paganism-handbook.md

 In pantheistic religions, rituals are about bringing someone to self-realization.
 For example, rituals like yoga, meditation, self-inquiry, stargazing to reflect on cosmic unity, and engaging in scientific inquiry to deepen understanding are all ways to help the individual realize their true nature as a manifestation of the divine.
 The goal is to awaken the individual's inner divinity and is aimed at helping the individual realize their true nature as the ultimate reality, fostering a sense of unity with the universe.

 Core Idea: You’re a piece of the cosmic puzzle, not a stranger to it.
 The divine is in everything; self-awareness is key.
-Self-realization in cosmotheism is not just personal growth but an alignment with the universe’s evolutionary drive toward greater complexity and consciousness.
+Self-realization in pantheism is not just personal growth but an alignment with the universe’s evolutionary drive toward greater complexity and consciousness.

 5 Footnotes